Lightning-AI/pytorch-lightning/docs/source-app/workflows/ssh/index.rst

 Debug cloud apps via SSH
 #################################

-**Audience:** Users who want to debug their Flow and Work in a the runtime environment.
+**Audience:** Users that want to debug their cloud apps on their own machine

 ----